Skip to content

 Long-term contracts

-Savings Plans have long contract terms (usually, one or three years).
-Therefore, it's a best practice to purchase Savings Plans when you plan to commit to a consistent amount of usage over the long term.
+Savings Plans have contract terms that are usually 1 or 3 years.
+It's a best practice to purchase Savings Plans when you plan to commit to a consistent amount of usage over a long period of time.

 Payment Options

-• No Upfront option doesn't require any upfront payment.
-Your commitment will be charged on a monthly basis.
+• No Upfront doesn't require any upfront payment.
+You're charged on a monthly basis.

-• All Upfront option offers the lowest prices.
-Your entire commitment is charged in one payment.
+• All Upfront offers the lowest prices.
+You're charged in one payment.

-Savings Plans can't be modified or canceled.
-You can increase your hourly commitment by purchasing additional Savings Plans.
-You can queue your Savings Plan purchases for a specific date and time in the future.
-For more information, see Can I schedule my Savings Plan to renew automatically?
+You can't modify or cancel Savings Plans.
+To increase your hourly commitment, purchase additional Savings Plans.
+You can schedule your Savings Plans purchases for a specific date and time in the future

-Savings Plans, like Reserved Instances, are limited to the account that purchases them.
-They can't be transferred across accounts, but benefits that are purchased through AWS Organizations can be shared within that organization.
+Savings Plans are limited to the account that purchases them.
+You can't transfer them across accounts, but you can share benefits that you purchase through AWS Organizations within the organization.

 Pricing and purchasing a Savings Plan

-For pricing information for Savings Plans, see Compute Savings Plans and Machine Learning Savings Plans.
+For pricing information on Savings Plans, see Compute and EC2 instance Savings Plans and Machine Learning Savings Plans.

-To complete a Savings Plan purchase, see Purchasing Savings Plans.
+To purchase a Savings Plans, see Purchasing Savings Plans.

 Related information

-How can I use Cost Explorer to analyze my spending and usage?
+How can I use AWS Cost Explorer to analyze my spending and usage?

 Compute Savings Plans and Reserved Instances